 February 9, 1913.
-One hundred and one years ago today, a strange meteor sighting occurred over Canada, the U.S. Northeast, Bermuda and some ships at sea, including one off Brazil.
+On this date, a strange meteor sighting occurred over Canada, the U.S. Northeast, Bermuda and some ships at sea, including one off Brazil.
 What happened that night is sometimes called the Great Meteor Procession of 1913, and it sparked decades of debate concerning what actually happened.

 Why the word procession?
 The meteors in the annual showers that so many enjoy are different in several ways.
 Meteors in annual showers appear to radiate in all directions from a single point in the sky, called the radiant point.
 In contrast, the June 9.
 1913 meteors appeared to cross the sky in formation, on nearly identical paths.
 Their pace across the sky was described as stately and measured.
 Also, as they plunge into Earth’s atmosphere and vaporize due to friction with the air, meteors in annual showers last only seconds.
 The 1913 meteors appeared to travel almost horizontally, nearly parallel to the Earth’s surface, and thus they remained visible to a single observer for about a minute, and the entire procession took several minutes to pass by.